DJviolin/template-literals/POSTGRES.md

 * timestamp
 * interval

 As well as other types of general utility and a rich set of geometric types.
+PostgreSQL can be customized with an arbitrary number of user-defined data types.